aNap73/Sweeper/README.md

 ![Sweepit](https://i.giphy.com/media/l3V0GQMoaDLVbjXEI/giphy.webp)

 Mine sweeper was an old game that shipped with an older version of Windows.
 It's one of my wife's favorite games :D It has a few differences.
-It had a timer, and it had levels.
+It has a timer, and it has levels.
 I could implement those, with more time.
+However, not having them makes us different, I'm also sure the way I calculate adjacent bombs is intentionally buggy a bit... but NOT by very much...

 ## Bomb Algorhythm

 ![BombsAway](https://78.media.tumblr.com/e4f99ef7ef7f658eb15fb8f5f97e1bf4/tumblr_nlyh5eTUBX1sa11jco1_540.gif)

 This part is the pretty cool, in my opinion.
-The way the bombs and numbers are generated is as follows.
-The grid is 9 by 9 so there are 81 squares.
+The way the bombs and numbers are generated as follows.
+The array the data is stored in for the game is actually just a 1 dimensional array.
+However it can be imagined as a 9 by 9 board, so there are 81 squares 9x9.
 Step 1 is to distribute the bombs randomly.
-This is done with a map function and the random function simply feeding into an array of 81 when the random number is over some value.
+This is done with a map function and the random function simply feeding into the line array of 81 when the random number is over some value.

 Step 2 is to go square by square, ignoring bomb squares.
 In each square you count all the bombs in the adjacent squares to get the number for that square.
 This is done rapidly by using array math based on a line of 9 squares.
 So -1, +1, -8, +8, -9, +9, -10, +10 ... etc...

 Currently, the first and last few squares aren't smart enough to count all their adjacent squares (could use modulus to fix this).
-However, It's a feature... :P I honestly, could fix it, but it makes the game a bit harder and different than the original and I like that.
+However, It's a feature!!!... :P I honestly, could fix it, but it makes the game a bit harder and different than the original and I like that.
 If you've read this far... you should easily get high score now...

+In the future I may fix the bug and add "another" one to keep my game unique, who knows!

 Good Luck!